There is a terrifying notion about garbage disposals brought by horror films that show mutilated body parts disposed of in them.

 When grinding, do not use hot water.
 This will react with the fats or grease that are inside the disposal and could clog the drain line.

 Run cold water before grinding and do the same after for 15 seconds.
 This will flush down food bits and won’t react with the fats.

 Some damages are beyond repair.
 A worn-out part or even a slight crack means that you should replace the unit altogether.
 Some problems that would require you to get a new one are:

 - Slow operation

-When it comes to repairs and installation, you can seek services of skilled professionals.
-People with sufficient knowledge are able to give you an accurate diagnosis of what’s really wrong with the machine and provide you with viable solutions.
+When it comes to repairs and installation, you can seek the services of skilled professionals.
+People with sufficient knowledge can accurately diagnose what’s wrong with the machine and provide you with viable solutions.